jalapic/engsoccerdata/README.md

 engsoccerdata
 =============

-Last update:24 Oct 2020, v 0.1.7

 ## Datasets
--  england              - Results of all top 4 tier soccer games in England 1888-2022
+-  england              - Results of all top 4 tier soccer games in England 1888-2025
 -  england1939          - Contains results of abandoned 1939/40 season.
 -  england_5_nonleague  - Results of 5th tier (conference) from 1999/2000 - 2016/17
 -  facup                - Contains all FA Cup ties (not including pre-qualifying rounds) 1871-2016